 That’s where robots come in to augment the human factor (versus replacing it).
 Using digital inventory that’s powered by drones, robots, and other automation tools, companies can improve in-stock positions, minimize total inventory levels, and increase sales-per-square-foot in their warehouses and DCs.
 Using autonomous inventory drones, for example, frees humans from performing mundane and repetitive inventory management tasks, as well as tasks that are dangerous, such as taking inventory of stock on high shelves then feeding that data into a digital inventory management system.

 Supply Chain Digitization is Lagging

-A 2017 McKinsey study found that the average supply chain has a digitization level of 43% percent, the lowest of five business areas that the research firm examined.
-A mere 2% of the surveyed executives said the supply chain is the focus of their digital strategies.
+A 2017 McKinsey study found that the average supply chain has a digitization level of forty-three percent, the lowest of five business areas that the research firm examined.
+A mere two percent of the surveyed executives said the supply chain is the focus of their digital strategies.
 The same McKinsey research suggests that, on average, companies that aggressively digitize their supply chains can expect to boost annual growth of earnings before interest and taxes by 3.2 percent—the largest increase from digitizing any business area—and annual revenue growth by 2.3 percent.

 Wanted: Accurate Inventory Reconciliation